ClementTsang/Barista/README.md

 # Barista

-A small tray frontend for macOS's `caffeinate`, a utility to keep your device awake.
+A small tray program for macOS to keep your device awake.
+A wrapper around the built-in `caffeinate` tool.

 Note: Barista currently does not replicate 100% of the features of `caffeinate`, though this may change in the future!